 Identifying Intolerances

 Like stated above, identifying intolerances is the main purpose of the AIP diet, and for good reason!
-The diet suggests that you follow the diet for at least one month before beginning stage 1 of reintroductions.
+The diet suggests that you follow the protocol for at least one month, and when you’re seeing at least some (preferably a lot of) improvement before beginning stage 1 of reintroductions.

 This gives your body some time to heal, get any troublesome foods out of your system, and actually feel what it’s like without them.
 When re-introductions begin, the diet provides very structured stages for doing so.
 This assures that you can pinpoint the harmful food, eliminate it.
-Then, get back to re-introductions without having to start over.
+Then, get back to re-introductions without having to start over (see below for our reintroduction tips and tricks).
 You can read about the 4 reintroduction stages here.

 Reducing Inflammation